chemodun/X4LogWatcher/README.md

 ## Links

 - Short demo video on YouTube: [X4 Log Watcher Demo](https://youtube.com/watch?v=6cPAfx4gxTA).
+- Short demo features the version 0.3.0 of the tool: [X4 Log Watcher demo.
+Version 0.3.0](https://youtube.com/watch?v=wRRwymDHv1g).
 - There is a topic on the [Egosoft forum](https://forum.egosoft.com/viewtopic.php?t=470624), related to this tool.

+## Changelog

+### [0.3.0] - 2025-04-09

+- Added:
+  - Search in current filtered content via Ctrl+F and F3(Enter)/Shift+F3 for next/previous search result.
+  - Status bar with the current log file name and its stats.
+  - Loading progress of the log file in offline mode.

+- Improved:
+  - Performance - file changes now loaded once then filtered per each tab.

+### [0.2.0] - 2025-04-08

+- Initial public release.

 ## Contributing